-The Honorable Jennifer Jones is a municipal court judge for the City of Wichita.
+The Honorable Jennifer Jones is the Administrative Judge for the City of Wichita Municipal Court.
 Prior to being appointed to this position, she served as a district judge in the Juvenile Division of the 18th Judicial District for eight years.
 When elected to that position, she became the first African American female district court judge in the history of the State of Kansas.
 She obtained a Bachelor's Degree in Social Work from the University of Missouri-Columbia in 1982.
 She received her Juris Doctorate Degree from the University of Oklahoma in May 1985.
 Jones began her career as an Assistant District Attorney in Muskogee, Oklahoma.
 Upon her return to Wichita in May 1988, she became associated with the law firm of Bruce & Davis and became a partner in January 1992.
 She maintained an active general practice in the areas of commercial, juvenile, family, bankruptcy, and probate law.
-Jones has served as an assigned panel member of the Kansas Court of Appeals.
-She is an active member of the community serving on the Board of Directors for the YWCA, Big Brothers/Big Sisters of Sedgwick County, YMCA Community Development Board, and the Wichita Chapter of Links, Inc. She has been a member of the Commission since May 1999.
+Judge Jones has served as an assigned panel member of the Kansas Court of Appeals.
+She is an active member of the community, serving on the Board of Directors for the YWCA and the YMCA Community Development Board.
+She is also a member of the Wichita Chapter of Links, Inc. and Jack and Jill of America.
+She has been a member of the Commission since May 1999.

 John W. Mize, John W. Mize, a lawyer member of the Commission, is a shareholder in the law firm of Clark, Mize & Linville, Chartered, in Salina.
 He received his B.A. from the University of Kansas in 1972 and his J.D. from Southern Methodist University in 1975.
 His professional activities include service on the 28th Judicial District Nominating Commission (1988-1996), as President of the Saline-Ottawa County Bar Association, and as a director of the Kansas Association of Hospital Attorneys, and membership in the American Health Lawyers Association, the American Bar Association, and the Kansas Bar Association.
 He has served as Chairperson of the Salina Area Chamber of Commerce, the Salina Area United Way Campaign, and the Asbury-Salina Regional Health Center.
 He is currently a trustee of the Kansas University Endowment Association, the Kansas University Alumni Association, the Salina Regional Health Foundation, and the Salina YMCA Endowment Association.
-Mize was appointed to the Commission in June 1999.
+Mize was appointed to the Commission in June 1999 and served until his resignation in June 2003.